rublaman/rublaman/README.md

 <br/>
 <br/>

 I'm a data engineer specialized in cloud environments such as AWS, Azure, and GCP.
-I have extensive experience in ETL/ELT using Python, PySpark, Pandas, and Numpy.
-Proficient in both SQL and NoSQL queries, along with expertise in designing efficient storage solutions for datalakes and data warehouses.
-I create useful visualizations using tools like Tableau, PowerBI, and Looker.
+I have experience in ETL/ELT using tools such a Python, PySpark, Pandas or Numpy.
+Proficient in SQL and NoSQL queries, along with experience in designing efficient storage solutions for datalakes and data warehouses.
+In addition to creating useful visualizations with tools such as Tableau, PowerBI and Looker.

-Committed to continuous learning, I actively engage on GitHub, collaborating on projects and contributing to the development community.
-My proactive approach and passion for tackling challenges drive me to seek new opportunities that foster my professional growth in the field of data engineering.
+Committed to continuous learning, I actively participate in my GitHub repositories to keep improving and learning.
+My proactive approach and passion for meeting challenges drives me to seek out new opportunities that will further my professional growth in the field of data engineering.

 ## Languages and Tools
 <div align="center">